johan162/hpdf_table/docs/GettingStarted.md

 In the above (small) example it might not have been a big safe but if you have a table with 20x10 rows * cols then you will soon appreciate this way of specifying data.

 There is even one more way of specifying data that in some situations are more efficient and allows a clear division between the table structure and look&feel and its data.
 This more efficient way is achieved by using cell callbacks either directly in individual cells or in one go by specifying the entire table as a data structure by using the `hpdftbl_stroke_from_data()` function.
-This will be decribed later when we discuss how to use callback functions.
+This will be described later when we discuss how to use callback functions.

 But now it is time to explain the `NULL` value in the first example when we specified the content with the `hpdftbl_set_cell()` function.